microsoft/nni/docs/en_US/hpo_benchmark.rst

 This script runs the benchmark 'nnivalid', which consists of a regression task, a binary classification task, and a multi-class classification task.
 After the script finishes, you can find a summary of the results in the folder results_[time]/reports/.
 To run on other predefined benchmarks, change the ``benchmark`` variable in ``runbenchmark_nni.sh``.
 Some benchmarks are defined in ``/examples/trials/benchmarking/automlbenchmark/nni/benchmarks``\ , and others are defined in ``/examples/trials/benchmarking/automlbenchmark/automlbenchmark/resources/benchmarks/``.
 One example of larger benchmarks is "nnismall", which consists of 8 regression tasks, 8 binary classification tasks, and 8 multi-class classification tasks.

 By default, the script runs the benchmark on all embedded tuners in NNI.
 If provided a list of tuners in [tuner-names], it only runs the tuners in the list.
-Currently, the following tuner names are supported: "TPE", "Random", "Anneal", "Evolution", "SMAC", "GPTuner", "MetisTuner", "Hyperband", "BOHB".
+Currently, the following tuner names are supported: "TPE", "Random", "Anneal", "Evolution", "SMAC", "GPTuner", "MetisTuner", "DNGOTuner", "Hyperband", "BOHB".
 It is also possible to evaluate custom tuners.
 See the next sections for details.

 By default, the script runs the specified tuners against the specified benchmark one by one.
 To run all the experiments simultaneously in the background, set the "serialize" flag to false in ``runbenchmark_nni.sh``.

-Note: the SMAC tuner and the BOHB advisor has to be manually installed before any experiments can be run on it.
+Note: the SMAC tuner, DNGO tuner, and the BOHB advisor has to be manually installed before any experiments can be run on it.
 Please refer to `this page <https://nni.readthedocs.io/en/stable/Tuner/BuiltinTuner.html?highlight=nni>`_ for more details on installing SMAC and BOHB.

 Run customized benchmarks on existing tuners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^